-Dglass Coat works by forming glass layers that greatly strengthen the surfaces they are protecting.
+Dglass Coat works by forming glass layers that greatly strengthen the surfaces they are protecting (go to Japan Patent Information and look up patent number 6567788 to see translated patent for further information).

-Even though the layers are thin, the fact that they match the contours of the glass strengthens the surface more than the coating would otherwise.
+Even though the layers are thin, the fact that they match the contours of the glass at such a detailed level strengthens the surface more than the coating would otherwise.
 As other glass protectors only rest on the top of the glass and do match its contours, they are less effective.

 In addition, coating the peaks and valleys of the glass rather than just forming a layer on top makes it possible to give the glass added strength with more layers of coating.